puppetlabs/puppet-docs/source/puppet/6.1/function.md

     * Return type(s): `Any`.

 Calls an external command on the Puppet master and returns the results of the command.
 Any arguments are passed to the external command as arguments.
 If the generator does not exit with return code of 0, the generator is considered to have failed and a parse error is thrown.
 Generators can only have file separators, alphanumerics, dashes, and periods in them.
 This function will attempt to protect you from malicious generator calls (e.g., those with '..' in them), but it can never be entirely safe.
-No subshell is used to execute generators, so all shell metacharacters are passed directly to the generator.
+No subshell is used to execute generators, so all shell metacharacters are passed directly to the generator, and all metacharacters are returned by the function.
+Consider cleaning white space from any string generated.

 ## `get`